Tr4pSt3R/temptations/temptation-from-satan's-point-of-view/satan's-opposition-of-god's-people.md

 Suffering has its roots in the Latin word _sufferre._ It's a conjunction of two words: _sub-_ **"from below"**_ \_and \_ferre_ **"to bear"**.
 The word suffering can be transliterated as _**load-bearing**_**.**

+## The Desires of the Flesh

+Satan tempts the saints of God to satisfy natural desires in the wrong way.

+> "**1** Then Jesus was led up by the Spirit into the wilderness to be tempted by the devil. **2** And when He had fasted forty days and forty nights, afterward _He was hungry_. **3** Now when the tempter came to Him, he said, “If You are the Son of God, **command that these stones become bread**.” **4** But He answered and said, “It is written, ‘Man shall not live by bread alone, but by every word that proceeds from the mouth of God.’ ”
+> Matthew 4:1-4 NKJV

+In this passage, Satan is denoted as "_the devil_" and "_the tempter_"_._

+Jesus, being fully man yet fully God, felt the pangs of hunger.
+He required spiritual nourishment to sustain Him.
+Food solves the sufferings incurred by hunger.

+Question: Why would it have been wrong for Jesus to do what Satan suggested he should do?

+* Jesus would have been using His own powers rather than relying on God.
+  > "Now when the tempter came to Him, he said, “If You are the Son of God, **command that these stones become bread**.”
+  > Matthew 4:3

+  * _Question_: Why is it wrong to rely on ourselves rather than God?

+  * The saints of God are largely sustained by God's provision.
+  * The spiritual life of the saint of God is maintained/sustained by God's word.
+* Jesus would have been adjudged to be putting God to the test.

 # Prayer - Adversity - Thurs.
 23rd Feb.
 2017

 1. Father, give relief to the burdened.